Arafat-alim/sync-pad/README.md

-"SyncPad - For synchronized editing in real time."
+# SyncPad - For synchronized editing in real time.